 Co-Founder and Executive Director

 Previous to being a founding member of the South Bronx Community team, Harvey was Senior Director of School Design for the NYC Department of Education.
-In this capacity, he supported the implementation of three new co-created high schools designed to serve under-served students in target NYC neighborhoods.
-He worked with school leaders, their faculty and other colleagues to share resources, maintain alignment to common strategies vision and promote collective brandraising and partnership efforts.
-Prior to joining the NYC DOE, Harvey was VP of Educational Innovations at the Philadelphia Youth Network (PYN) for 7 years.
-As a member of PYN’s senior leadership team, he supervised mid-level, cultivated and maintained institutional partnerships and managed the performance of a $6.7million dollar programs portfolio.
+In that capacity, he supported the implementation of three innovative high schools designed to improve the college and career readiness rates of students in targeted, under-served communities.
+He worked with school leaders and their teams to share resources, strategies and improvement efforts.
+Prior to joining the NYC DOE, Harvey was VP of Educational Innovations at the Philadelphia Youth Network (PYN), a nonprofit intermediary organization.
+As a member of PYN’s leadership team, he oversaw a $6.7million dollar programs portfolio and advanced local system building efforts.
 Harvey is a former teacher and foundation board member.
 He has a Masters of Science in Education Policy from the University of PA and a Bachelor of Arts in Education and Sociology from Swarthmore College.

 Co-Founder & Academic Director